The Rite of Christian Initiation of Adults is a restoration of the ancient practice of initiation into the Catholic Church.

-Who enters the RCIA?
+Who may enter this process of the RCIA?
 Anyone who is over seven years of age and is seeking baptism and wishes to become a member of the Catholic Church enters the RCIA.
-If you or someone you love are interested in finding out more about the Catholic Church or would like more information about RCIA, please contact our office.

 Eileen Smith 949-234-1354